-A pupil's name can only lawfully be deleted from the admission register if a reason set out in regulation 8 of the Education (Pupil Registration) (England) Regulations 2006, as amended, applies.
+A pupil's name can only lawfully be deleted from the admission register if a reason set out in regulation 9 of the School Attendance (Pupil Registration) (England) Regulations 2024.

 It is vital that the admission register is kept up to date.
 Therefore, we encourage parents to inform the school of any changes whenever they occur and we can then ensure the admission register is amended as soon as possible.